Carve Out the Business Results You Need…

 - Backup support (the extra bonus).
 Think ahead!
 Ensure that, if you encounter unanticipated obstacles along the way, you’ll have the expertise you need, when you need it.

 What Kinds of New Processes Could be Good for YOUR Business Results?

 - What would it be like if you could see, for each of your important jobs, how much you thought it would cost (by job stage), vs. what it’s actually costing?

 - What might you be able to do with that information WHILE the job progresses?
 And AFTER the job has finished?

 - What if you could easily access (without waiting for your CPA!) accurate monthly and year-to-date reports for your entire company, month-by-month, and quarter-by-quarter, throughout the year?

 - How might that affect your decision-making and, ultimately, your profitability?

 Upon reflection, you may realize that you don’t have this information at hand.
-If so, and if you want to move your company to the next level, you’re likely going to need a job-cost accounting system.
+If so, and if you want to move your company to the next level and get the business results you’re after, you’re likely going to need a job-cost accounting system.

 BUT – Why Try To Do It All By Yourself?

-Construction accounting and job-costing are valuable company-building tools.
+Construction accounting and job costing are valuable company-building tools.
 You don’t need to be a dyed-in-the-wool accountant to master them, but they ARE fairly complex.
-And, as in construction, these types of power tools placed in the hands of untrained staff members can create messy, less-than-favorable, (and often costly) results.
+And, as in construction, these types of power tools placed in the hands of untrained staff members can create messy, less-than-favorable, (and often costly) business results.